Jembe/jembe/docs/quickstart.rst

         )
     )
     class CounterPage(Component):
-        pass
+        """Page component with one sub-component "counter". """" pass

 .. code-block:: python
     :caption: myproject/pages/__init__.py

     # add at the end of the file
+    # for application to find CounterPage
     from .counter import CounterPage